 The area now called St. John's Cemetery was once called the Hempstead Swamp.
 Lands were allotted and clearing and draining began about 1670.

 On September 3, 1881 the Middle Village and North 2nd Street Railroad – without having a permit to do so – started laying ties and track to extend their horse car railroad to Dry Harbor Road.
-The Highway Commissioners of Newtown took then to court because they were working without a permit.
-The Supreme Court threw the case out.
+The Highway Commissioners of Newtown took them to court.
+But the Supreme Court threw the case out.

 The cemetery was dedicated on November 20, 1881.
 Rt.
 Reverend Bishop John Loughlin sent his vicar general, Rev. Keegan to perform the solemn ceremony of blessing the ground where the bodies of the dead were to rest.
 He was accompanied by the Rev. Zimmer of Middle Village, Rev. Paulesgi of Astoria and Rev. Dauffenbach of Winfield.

-In 1904 they filed for a building permit to erect a two story brick office building on the corner of Metropolitan Ave. and Dry Harbor Road at a cost of $29,000.
+In 1904, the Cemetery filed for a building permit to erect a two story brick office building on the corner of Metropolitan Ave. and Dry Harbor Road at a cost of $29,000.
 The cemetery authorities also voted to spend $50,000 for more grading and laying out a new section of the property.

 The first section of St. John's Cemetery was opened in 1880.
 The second section was opened in 1933 south of Metropolitan Avenue. the last section was an old farm acquired in 1947.
 It's boundaries were Dry Harbor Road, Furmanville Avenue and Woodhaven Blvd.